Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: A review of Thurston's metric and the arc metric

+From the definition, we see that the quantity $A(h_0,h_1)$ does not depend on the homotopy classes of the metrics $h_0$ and $h_1$, therefore the same formula induces a function $A:\mathcal{T}(S)\times \mathcal{T}(S)\to\mathbb{R}$.
+Like the Thurston metric for surfaces without boundary, $A$ is an asymmetric metric on the Teichm\"uller space of $S$ (see \cite{2009f}), and we refer to it as the \emph{arc metric} on this space. \end{definition}

+It follows from the definitions that the set $\mathcal{B}$ is contained in the set $\mathcal{S}$ of homotopy classes of simple closed curves in $S$.
+Later in this paper, we shall use equation (\ref{A}) to define a metric on the Teichm\"uller space of a one-holed torus on which the hyperbolic structures have fixed boundary length.
+In this case, the supremum on the right hand side in (\ref{A}) may be taken on $\mathcal{A}$ instead of $\mathcal{A}\cup \mathcal{B}$.

-The arc metric is more than superficially similar to the Thurston metric, it is in fact equal to the pullback of the Thurston metric with respect to the doubling embedding $\mathcal{T}(\bar{S})\hookrightarrow\mathcal{T}(dS)$, where $dS$ is the closed surface obtained by doubling $\bar{S}$ along its boundary \cite[Corollary~2.9]{2009f}.
+The definition of the arc metric makes it formally an analogue to the Thurston metric for surface with boundary.
+But there are deeper relations between the arc metric and the Thurston metric.
+For example, the arc metric is equal to the pullback of the Thurston metric with respect to the doubling embedding $\mathcal{T}(S)\hookrightarrow\mathcal{T}(S^d)$, where $S^d$ is the surface without boundary obtained by doubling $S$ along its boundary \cite[Corollary~2.9]{2009f}.
+Furthermore, there is a precise sense in which the Thurston metric on the Teichm\"uller space of a surface with cusps is a limit of arc metrics on Teichm\"uller spaces of surfaces with boundary, as the lengths of the boundary components tend to zero, see \cite{PS}.

+The following theorem gives an alternative (and in some sense, the original \cite[Definition~2.1]{2009f}) definition of the arc metric: